steinea/obsidian-vault/_templates/dataview_publish.md

 // Add as many filenames and queries as you'd like! const fileAndQuery = new Map([
   [
+	"dataview-about",
+	'LIST FROM "dataview/about" SORT file.name ASC',
+  ],
+  [
 	"dataview-activity",
 	'LIST FROM "dataview/activity" AND -"dataview/activity/playingcompleted" AND -"dataview/activity/playingmost" AND -"dataview/activity/playingnext" AND -"dataview/activity/playingnow" AND -"dataview/activity/playingshortest" AND -"dataview/activity/playingstopped" AND -"dataview/activity/playingwishlist" AND -"dataview/activity/watchingfilm" AND -"dataview/activity/watchingtelevision" SORT file.name ASC',
   ],